 Payroll & Direct Deposit

-To access any of your employee-related information through MyPack Portal you’ll need to access Employee Self Service.
+To access any of your employee-related information through MyPack Portal you’ll need to access Employee Self Service on your Homepage pull-down menu.
 Make sure you always keep your personal information updated.
 All graduate students on departmental assistantships (teaching or research) are classified as a type of employee of the Chemistry Department at North Carolina State University.
 Each must carry out the duties assigned by the advisor and/or lab coordinators.
-An assistantship is a position held by a student who provides teaching and/or research assistance at NC State University through the GSSP (Graduate Student Support Plan).
+An assistantship is a position held by a student who provides teaching and/or research assistance at NC State University and receives GSSP (Graduate Student Support Plan).
 Performance of service is required to receive payment.
 Students on assistantships are on a biweekly pay schedule and when first hired, will be paid on a two-week lag and typically receive a smaller check due to the way the biweekly cycle falls.
 DO NOT BE ALARMED IF YOUR FIRST CHECK IS SMALLER THAN ANTICIPATED.

-Enrollment in NCSU’s Direct Deposit program is mandatory for all employees.
+Enrollment in NC State’s Direct Deposit program is mandatory for all employees.
 To enroll in the Direct Deposit Program or to make changes to your current banking information, log into the MyPack Portal, and go into Employee Self Service>Payroll and Compensation>Direct Deposit Enroll/Update.
 Enroll as soon as your TA/RA gets fully approved in the HR system and you see the Employee Self Service module appear in MyPack Portal.
-If you need to make changes to your direct deposit, you will need to go in-person to the University Payroll Office located at 2711 Sullivan Drive, Raleigh, NC 27695.
+If you need to make changes to your direct deposit, you will need to go in-person to the University Payroll Office located at 1220 Varsity Drive, Raleigh, NC 27695 (919-515-4350).

 International students will have to meet with the NC State Foreign National Tax Specialist to complete the paperwork necessary to set up tax withholding correctly.
 See the OIS site on Taxes and Other Legal Matters for additional information.
 You may schedule an appointment online for a tax assessment.